 Past SOLIDWORKS updates are the building blocks for all future improvements and feature additions.
 However, with all of the changes that are applied every year, it can be hard to remember and keep track of everything that has happened.
 What if there was a new feature you could be using right now, but it flew under your radar?
 To help with this, during our TriMech Tech Talks 2021 we provided a little refresher with four on-demand webinars focused on the progress and upgrades of previous SOLIDWORKS enhancements.

 November 9, 2020

-So many improvements in SOLIDWORKS 2020, so little time!
+So many improvements in SOLIDWORKS 2021, so little time!
 With the vast amount of upgrades and additions they make each year, it can be overwhelming trying to sift through them all, and often, useful tools and changes are missed.
-To ensure you are getting the most of your software, we are providing twelve on-demand webinars full of demonstrations, updates, explanations and explorations of SOLIDWORKS.
+To ensure you are getting the most of your software, we are providing eight on-demand webinars full of demonstrations, updates, explanations and explorations of SOLIDWORKS.

 Here at TriMech, we fancy ourselves the jack of all trades or the wearer of many hats of the engineering world.
 With extensive experience with the different facets of CAD, 3D printing, 3D scanning and training, we know that your business probably doesn't just stick to one lane, either.
 With that in mind, we are bringing you four on-demand webinars focused around 3D innovation, full of ideas and tools to bring your company to the next level!

 TriMech is fortunate to work with clients from Maine to Florida and out to Arkansas, offering a range of engineering solutions.
 This week's client story showcases how TriMech's Project Engineering Group (PEG) helped a client improve their design through CFD analysis.